How Can I Receive VA Disability Benefits After Burn Pit Exposure?

 Although this ruling does not have bearing on veterans’ claims for VA disability compensation, it represents a possible shift in acknowledging the health impacts of burn pit exposure for those exposed.

-What are Burn Pits and How Does Exposure Lead to Illness?
+How Does Exposure to Burn Pits Lead to Illness?

 For many years, the military used burn pits in Iraq, Afghanistan, and Djibouti to dispose of waste on military bases.
-Some items burned in the pits included metal, aluminum, rubber, chemicals, and even human waste.
-They were set on fire in open-air pits and burned.
+The waste materials burned were set on fire in open-air pits and burned.

 These open-air burn pits released toxins, carcinogens, smoke, and ash into the air, which then reached the skin, noses, and lungs of those in the vicinity.
 Following exposure, tens of thousands of veterans have reported lung diseases and other ailments as a result of their exposure.

-To receive disability benefits for a medical condition caused by exposure to a military burn pit, you have to submit an application to VA.
-The application, along with supporting evidence, must show that you have a disabling condition and that a specific event in your military service—in this case, exposure to a burn pit—caused it.
+To receive disability benefits for a medical condition caused by exposure to a military burn pit, you must file an application with VA.
+The application, along with supporting evidence, must show that you have a disabling condition and that a specific event in your military service—in this case, exposure to a burn pit—was the cause.

 Demonstrating That You Have a Disabling Medical Condition

 The list of medical conditions potentially connected to burn pit exposure is long and includes the following (this list is not exhaustive):

 - Reproductive cancer (of any type)